JTarball/hyroxwebsite/site/content/post/what-is-hyrox.md

 **N﻿ote**: There is different standards for men / women e.g. 4kg wall ball vs 6kg

 ## H﻿ow do I explain this to my friends?

 U﻿rm.. it is difficult.

-I﻿t's a functional fitness race that is mostly closely aligned to crossfit, spartan, tough mudder however it takes place indoors with a closer alignment to what people are doing in the gym.
+I﻿t's a functional fitness race that is most closely aligned to crossfit, spartan, tough mudder however it takes place indoors with a closer alignment to what people are doing in the gym.

 \
 I﻿ often just explain the race format that's often enough to get it across to the person that its bloody hard!